 During the WWII, the local army stationed at St. Nicholas was set to restore once closed church by the emperor Josef II together with professional artists.
 What you see today is thanks to their marvelous work.
 Today it serves as a church and a venue for classical concerts.

 Get ready to hike a hill in order to get to the Prague Castle, the largest coherent castle complex in the world, covering the area of almost 70,000 m².
 A UNESCO World Heritage site, the complex features large-scale palaces and ecclesiastical buildings all done in different architectural styles.

 Historically, the castle has been an official seat for kings, emperors, and presidents.
 The Bohemian Crown Jewels are hidden in a dedicated room inside the compound.

 Besides the churches and towers, the complex boasts with a unique small street called a Golden Lane.
 According to a legend, the name derives from the alchemists who looked here for gold production.
 However, they never lived or worked here.

 The lane boasts with tiny colorful houses and accommodates souvenir shops and a Medieval armory museum.
 Also, Franz Kafka used house no.22 for his writings in a peaceful environment.

 The formerly Jewish ghetto of Prague, Josefov lies in Old Town.
-Its history started from the 13th century when Jews were ordered to empty their houses and settle in only one place.
-Over the time, new Jews would arrive from neighboring countries leading to compact and overcrowded settlement.
+Its history started in the 13th century when Jews were ordered to empty their houses and settle in only one place.
+Over time, new Jews would arrive from neighboring countries leading to compact and overcrowded settlements.